Online University—A Comprehensive Guide

 This is the simplest way to evaluate the cost.
 But remember that tuition costs can vary on a case-by-case basis, depending on degree.
 So when you compare tuition costs between colleges, compare them by the specific field of study.
 Find out, for example: Are classes charged per six-month term instead of per credit?

-Student loan debt in 2020 reached about $1.5 trillion.
+Student loan debt is currently about $1.75 trillion.
 It’s a genuine crisis.
-The average student loan debt is $32,731—but keep in mind that this includes student loan debt across the board.
-With 44.7 million U.S. borrowers with student loan debt, it’s important to think about tuition in terms of debt incurred.
+The average student loan debt is $28,950—but keep in mind that this includes student loan debt across the board.
+With 43 million U.S. borrowers with student loan debt, it’s important to think about tuition in terms of debt incurred.

 Affordability isn’t just about what an online college does for you now.
 It’s about the return on investment.
 But if you can find both?
 That’s the sweet spot.